sciZer0/7/v/README.md

 Last but Not Least

+There is the 2 things to always keep in mind:

+* since in the World there are about $80 trillion, the most successful blockchain's market capitalization might theoretically be about this number or more
-There is one thing to always keep in mind — which was said by one of the very smart people in the blockchain industry (specifically, by Anatoly Yakovenko)  – <b>sharding sucks</b>.
+* <b>sharding sucks</b>  — which was said by one of the very smart people in the blockchain industry, specifically, by Anatoly Yakovenko

 <p>&nbsp</p>
 <p>&nbsp</p>